openebs/lvm-localpv/upgrade/README.md

             - "--listen-address=$(METRICS_LISTEN_ADDRESS)"
 ```

-3. If you were using lvm-controller in high-availability (HA) mode, make sure to update statefulset replicas.
+3. If you were using lvm-controller in high-availability (HA) mode, make sure to update deployment replicas.
 By default it is set to one (1).

 ```
 spec: